-Even the most reliable California field sobriety tests aren't accurate indicators of alcohol and/or drug impairment.
-The three tests that have actual data to support their trustworthiness are only between 65-77% accurate at detecting impairment...and that's only if they are precisely administered and scored (which is rarely the case).
+Even the most reliable California field sobriety tests (FSTs) aren't accurate indicators of alcohol and/or drug impairment.
+The three tests that have actual data to support their trustworthiness are only 65-77% accurate at detecting impairment--and that's only if they are precisely administered and scored (which is rarely the case).12

-And just like the innocent explanations that can account for physical signs of impairment, these same explanations can explain poor performance on FSTs.
+And the same innocent explanations that can account for physical signs of impairment can explain poor performance on FSTs.
 Additionally, factors such as

 - officer-induced intimidation,